Pivot to video

 "Pivot to video" is a phrase referring to the trend, starting in 2015, of media publishing companies cutting staff resources for written content (generally published on their own web sites) in favor of short-form video content (often published on third-party platforms such as Facebook, Instagram, Twitter, YouTube, Snapchat, and TikTok).
-The controversial trend is generally described by publishers as a response to changes in social media traffic and changes in the media consumption habits of younger audiences.
-But according to commentators, it is in reality driven by advertising; only advertisers, not consumers, prefer video over text.
-Due to the numerous jobs lost as a result, the term eventually became a euphemism for layoffs, death, and termination.
+These moves were generally presented by publishers as a response to changes in social media traffic or to changes in the media consumption habits of younger audiences.
+However, many media commentators have argued that this shift was primarily motivated by advertising revenue, and that only advertisers, not consumers, prefer video over text.
+The pivot's contribution to job loss in the media industry has given the phrase "pivot to video" an association with decline, especially in a business context.

 Commentators have also noted a lack of transparency and accuracy in the viewership metrics reported by platforms such as Facebook, pointing out that abrupt shifts in platforms' proprietary algorithms can have devastating effects on publishers' viewership, traffic, and revenue.
 Following a scandal in which Facebook revealed it had artificially inflated numbers to its advertisers about how long viewers watched ads, many journalists and industry analysts concluded that the shift to video was based on such misleading or inaccurate metrics, which created a false impression that there was customer demand for additional video content.